Russia and Eurasia

 Jakob Hedenskog, Deputy Research Director, Programme Manager, MA

 Jakob is a Slavist and political scientist.
-He covers Russian foreign policy, the North Caucasus and the countries in the CIS area.
+He covers Russian foreign policy, the North Caucasus, Russian counter-terrorism and the countries in Russia's neighbourhood.

 Nils Dahlqvist, junior analyst, Msc.
 Nils covers Russian energy politics and private military companies.
 He has a master’s degree in political science from MGIMO University.